-Our Vacation Ownership business finances certain of its VOCRs through (i) asset-backed conduit facilities and (ii) term asset-backed securitizations, all of which are non-recourse to us with respect to principal and interest.
+Our Vacation Ownership business finances certain of its VOCRs through (i) asset-backed conduit facilities and (ii) term asset-backed securitizations, all of which are nonrecourse to us with respect to principal and interest.
 For the securitizations, we pool qualifying VOCRs and sell them to bankruptcy-remote entities, all of which are consolidated into the accompanying Condensed Consolidated Balance Sheets.
 We plan to continue using these sources to finance certain VOCRs.
-We believe that our USD bank conduit facility with a term through September 2025 and our AUD/NZD bank conduit facility, with a term through December 2024, amounting to a combined capacity of \$749 million (\$342 million available as of June 30, 2024) along with our ability to issue term asset-backed securities, provides sufficient liquidity to finance the sale of VOIs beyond the next year.
+As of September 30, 2024, these facilities have a combined capacity of \$754 million (\$385 million available as of September 30, 2024).
+Our USD bank conduit facility has a term through September 2025 and we expect to renew our AUD/NZD bank conduit facility during the fourth quarter of 2024.
+We believe these facilities, along with our ability to issue term asset-backed securities, provide sufficient liquidity to finance the sale of VOIs beyond the next year.

-We closed on securitization financings of \$350 million during the six months ended June 30, 2024 and subsequent to the end of the quarter, we closed on additional securitization financings of \$375 million.
+We closed on securitization financings of \$350 million and \$375 million during the first and third quarters of 2024, and subsequent to the end of the quarter we closed on an additional securitization financing of \$325 million.
 During the full year of 2023, we closed on \$1.09 billion of securitization financings.
 These transactions positively impacted our liquidity and reinforce our expectation that we will maintain adequate liquidity for the next year and beyond.